Lotka–Volterra equations: Phase-space plot of a further example

 α = 2/3, β = 4/3, γ = 1 = δ.
 Assume x, y quantify thousands each.
 Circles represent prey and predator initial conditions from x = y = 0.9 to 1.8, in steps of 0.1.
 The fixed point is at (1, 1/2).

 Dynamics of the system

-In the model system, the predators thrive when there are plentiful prey but, ultimately, outstrip their food supply and decline.
+In the model system, the predators thrive when prey is plentiful but, ultimately, outstrip their food supply and decline.
 As the predator population is low, the prey population will increase again.
 These dynamics continue in a population cycle of growth and decline.

 Population equilibrium

 Population equilibrium occurs in the model when neither of the population levels is changing, i.e. when both of the derivatives are equal to 0:

 The above system of equations yields two solutions: